-• Ex Officio Member: Members with expertise required for the effectiveness and functioning of the committee (non-voting).
+• Ex Officio Advisor: A person or group of individuals with expertise who are incorporated into a committee for the effectiveness and optimal functioning of the committee.
+They are non-voting.

-An ex officio member is appointed to a committee because they have an expertise or hold an official position relevant to the work of the committee.
-The role of the ex officio member is to advise and provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.
+In this capacity, ex officio advisors are appointed to a committee because they have an expertise or hold an official position relevant to the work of the committee.
+The role of the ex officio advisor is to-provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.

-• Proxy: Substitute for voting member (participating; voting).

-A single voting committee member can only be represented by a single individual acting solely as their proxy in that meeting.
-Quorum for a meeting is based on the percentage of committee members present (including proxies), whereby a minimum of 50% + 1 members must be present to make quorum.

-A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
+- District Committees: Membership positions exist for all constituencies on various San Diego Community College District (SDCCD) committees.
+These appointment are either by designation or made by their constituencies (per bylaws). - Committee Assignment by Designation: Committee membership assignments may occur as a function of College employment or positional role, e.g., College President, Senate President, School Dean, Associated Student Government President, Professional Development Coordinator, etc. As such, these positions are filled by whomever has that position at the time. - Quorum: This is the minimum number of committee members necessary to conduct the business of that committee.
+For any meeting, quorum is based on the percentage of voting committee members present (including proxies), whereby a minimum of 50% + 1 members must be present to make quorum.
+Committee membership positions that are vacant (unfilled) are not used to calculate quorum. - Proxy: Substitute for voting member (participating; voting).
+A single voting committee member can only be represented by a single individual acting solely as their proxy in that meeting, and that person must be a member of the same constituency group (i.e., faculty for another faculty, student for another student, etc.). - A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
 This can be done in person or via email.
 It is the responsibility of the voting member to inform the proxy of issues and constituent feedback.
 The proxy must then report back to the voting member.
-A voting member of a committee can only use a proxy twice during the course of the academic year.

-• Alternate Member: For College Council only.
-Alternate members are appointed by constituent groups and serve as a voting member when the designated constituent member is absent.
-To ensure continuity, the alternate member is expected to attend all meetings of the participatory governance committee and remain in direct contact with the designated constituent member and the constituency group.
+A voting member of a committee can only use a proxy twice during the course of the academic year. - Alternate: For College Council only.
+Alternates are appointed by constituent groups and serve as a voting member when the designated constituent member is absent.
+To ensure continuity, the alternate is expected to attend all meetings of the participatory governance committee and remain in direct contact with the designated constituent member and the constituency group.

-These alternate members (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.
+These alternates (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.

-• Note Taker:
+Note Taker: